Danish925/python-data-science-journey/README.md

 Features:

-Add, list, mark tasks complete/incomplete.
+1.Add, list, mark tasks complete/incomplete.

-Edit and delete tasks.
+2.Edit and delete tasks.

-Clear all completed tasks with one command.
+3.Clear all completed tasks with one command.

-Search and filter tasks by keyword and status.
+4.Search and filter tasks by keyword and status.

-Undo last change for simple error recovery.
+5.Undo last change for simple error recovery.

-Persistence: Saves tasks in a UTF-8 encoded text file (tasks.txt) with clear [ ] or [x] status markers.
+6.Persistence: Saves tasks in a UTF-8 encoded text file (tasks.txt) with clear [ ] or [x] status markers.

-Blank and malformed lines are safely ignored to ensure data robustness.
+7.Blank and malformed lines are safely ignored to ensure data robustness.

 What’s Next in the Learning Roadmap
 Object-Oriented Programming (OOP): Refactor projects using classes and inheritance.

-JSON Persistence and Automated Testing.
+1.JSON Persistence and Automated Testing.

-Advanced Data Analytics: pandas, NumPy, and visualization projects.
+2.Advanced Data Analytics: pandas, NumPy, and visualization projects.

-More complex data science mini-projects and explorations.
+3.More complex data science mini-projects and explorations.

 This repo is pinned on my GitHub profile for easy access as a personal coding portfolio and learning reference.